DevCycleHQ/cli/docs/overrides.md

 ## `dvc overrides get`

-View the overrides associated with your DevCycle Identity in your current project.
+View the Overrides associated with your DevCycle Identity in your current project.

 ```
 USAGE